fultonj/zed/edpm/README.md

 ### Test your patch

-Path the AEE or DPO accordingly and restart them locally.
+Patch the AEE or DPO accordingly and restart them locally.
 Create a test CR and observe the outcome as described in [Run Ansible by creating DataPlane CRs](#run-ansible-by-creating-dataplane-crs).